Rockbox/rockbox/rbutil/jztool/README.md

 $ jztool.exe fiiom3k load bootloader.m3k
 ```

-### Further instructions
+## Using the recovery menu

-After running `jztool` successfully your M3K will display the recovery menu
+If `jztool` runs successfully your player will display the Rockbox bootloader's
-of the Rockbox bootloader.
-If you want to permanently install Rockbox to your
+recovery menu.
+If you want to permanently install Rockbox to your device, copy
-M3K, copy `bootloader.m3k` to the root of an SD card, insert it to your device,
+the bootloader file you downloaded to the root of your SD card, insert the SD
-then choose "Install/update bootloader" from the menu.
+card to your player, and choose "Install/update bootloader" from the menu.

 It is _highly_ recommended that you take a backup of your existing bootloader
 in case of any trouble -- choose "Backup bootloader" from the recovery menu.
-The backup file is called "fiiom3k-boot.bin" and will be saved to the root of
+The backup file is called `PLAYER-boot.bin`, where `PLAYER` is the model name.
-the SD card.
-If you need to restore it, simply place the file at the root of
+(Example: `fiiom3k-boot.bin`.)

-your SD card and select "Restore bootloader".
+You can restore the backup later by putting it on the root of your SD card and

-In the future if you want to backup, restore, or update the bootloader, you
+selecting "Restor bootloader" in the recovery menu.

-can access the Rockbox bootloader's recovery menu by holding VOL+ when booting.
+After installing the Rockbox bootloader, you can access the recovery menu by
+holding a key while booting:

+- FiiO M3K: Volume Up
+- Shanling Q1: Next (button on the lower left)
+- Eros Q: Volume Up

 ### Known issues